danschultz/frappe/README.md

-# Courier
+# Frappé

 A slightly [Bacon.js](http://baconjs.github.io/) inspired Dart package that makes it easier to do functional reactive programming in Dart.
-Courier extends the behavior of Dart's streams, and introduces new concepts like properties.
+Frappé extends the behavior of Dart's streams, and introduces new concepts like properties.

 ## EventStream
 `EventStream` subclasses Dart's `Stream` class so it has a familiar API and can be passed to functions that expect a `Stream`.
-This makes it easy to compose both Courier streams and Dart streams.
+This makes it easy to compose both Frappé streams and Dart streams.

 For instance, combining mouse down, mouse move and mouse up events for drawing: